mscrnt/mscrnt_utils/diambra/training/README.md

-Hey Kenneth, here's a README for the `diambra/training` folder based on your files and the provided template:

----

 # **DIAMBRA Arena Training**

 A **training module** that uses **PPO (Proximal Policy Optimization)** from **stable-baselines3** to train agents for **DIAMBRA Arena**.
 This folder contains all the necessary scripts and configuration files to set up the training environment, customize game-specific filter keys, and configure PPO training parameters.